benjaminselfridge/logix/README.md

 ## More info & current status

 Currently, logix supports predicate calculus without equality.
-However, I have plans to support term equality in the very near future (I want to do some group theory!).
+However, I have plans to support term equality in the very near future.
 Aside from that (temporary) limitation, logix can pretty much represent any sequent calculus I know of.
 The only exceptions from [1] are the GN, GM, NG and MG calculi, which use patterns like A^n, representing *any number of appearances* of formula A. This could be added as a new kind of pattern, but I have not prioritized that at this stage.

+I am also planning to add a mechanism for theory-building via axioms/assumptions and theorems.
+This would enable one to build the theory of groups into a logix session and prove theorems about groups without having to use cumbersome formulas every time.
+Axioms would be top-level assumptions that would be automatically inserted into the left-hand side of every goal sequent initiated by the `top` command.
+Theorems would be similarly inserted.
+We would abbreviate axioms and theorems by their names wherever they appear verbatim in a sequent.
+My goal is to make working with theories like Group as straightforward and clean as possible; right now, it's technically possible to do group theory, but I don't want to because I have to parse the entire set of group axioms every time I want to figure out which rule to apply.
+Abbreviations and top-level axioms/theorems are necessary to do anything useful, so that is definitely coming.

+Finally, I also plan on generalizing logix to include systems with different kinds of connectives; modal/temporal logics, linear logics, etc. There are currently three binary connectives, two quantifiers, one unary connective, and one 0-ary connective.
+There's no inherent meaning to these quantifiers; it depends on what rules you write.
+You can specify, in logix, a calculus just like G3c but with |
+swapped with &.
+So there's no real reason why we can't generalize these operators and allow the user to define their own.
+The only issue with this would be parsing precedence, but that could be part of defining a new connective/quantifier;
+specifying its precedence.
+So that is another addition I'm excited to start on.

 Please contact me if you have any feedback or questions, and especially if you discover a bug.